Air gap installation

 To download the recommended policies installed by the kubewarden-defaults

-Helm Chart from a registry other than global.cattle.systemDefaultRegistry
+Helm Chart from a registry other than global.cattle.systemDefaultRegistry,

-you can use the recommendedPolicies.defaultPoliciesRegistry
+use the recommendedPolicies.defaultPoliciesRegistry configuration.

 This configuration lets users specify a registry dedicated to pulling the OCI